 - 1 large egg, beaten

 - 2 medium bananas-mashed

 - 1/2 cup buttermilk

 - Grease a 9x5 loaf pan and preheat the oven to 350 degrees F.

-- In a small bowl, cream together peanut butter crumble ingredients; set aside.
+- In a small bowl, cream together all the peanut butter crumble ingredients; set aside.

 - In a large bowl or bowl of a stand mixer, cream together softened butter and sugar until light and fluffy, about 3 minutes on medium speed.

-- Add beaten egg in increments, about 2-3, mixing in each addition completely before the next addition.
+- Add beaten egg in increments, about 2-3, mixing in each addition completely before the next.
 Beat mixture until light and fluffy; about 1 minute.
-Scrape the sides and bottom of the bowl to make sure everything is mixed well.
+Scrape the bowl's sides and bottom to ensure everything is mixed well.

 - Add in vanilla and mashed bananas.
 Beat until combined.
 Slowly add in the buttermilk in 3 additions.